Tunneling of bosonic qubits under local dephasing through microscopic approach: Dynamical map

-In the following, we consider different two-particles initial states to assess the differences between the phenomenological master equation and the full microscopic master equation.
+In the following, we analyze one and two-particle states to compare the phenomenological and microscopic master equations, showing previously unreported dynamical regimes.
 The resulting dynamics are compared with numerical simulations of the full system--environment evolution.
-However, simulating a system coupled to a continuum of environmental frequencies is challenging, as it formally requires an infinite number of bosonic modes.
-To provide a reliable benchmark of the exact solution, we adopt the pseudomode method~\cite{garraway1997nonperturbative,dalton2001theory,mazzola2009pseudomodes, tamascelli2018nonperturbative, mascherpa2020optimized,pleasance2020generalized,zhou2024systematic}, where the original bath is replaced by a finite (possibly small) set of damped modes.
-A detailed description of its implementation is provided in the Supplemental Material.
+However, simulating a bipartite system coupled to a continuum of environmental frequencies is challenging, as it formally requires an infinite number of bosonic modes.
+To provide a reliable benchmark for the exact solution, we adopt the pseudomode method~\cite{garraway1997nonperturbative,dalton2001theory,mazzola2009pseudomodes, tamascelli2018nonperturbative, chen2019markovian,pleasance2020generalized,zhou2024systematic, menczel2024non}, where the original bath is replaced by a finite (possibly small) set of damped modes.
+A detailed description of its implementation is provided in the Appendix~\ref{sec: pseudo_mode}.
+We remark that the master equation, as well as the pseudomode description of the system-environment ensemble, have been derived without any specific constraints on the initial state.
+Thus they all admit, in principle, any number of particles over the two spatial regions, with initial states that can be either in any pure quantum superposition or mixed.
+An extra example of possible dynamics which explores multiple particle sectors of the Hilbert space is reported in Appendix~\ref{sec: example}.
+We consider bosonic states with equal-pseudospin and opposite-pseudospin.
+Due to the specific system-environment correlation functions, two regimes emerge based on the coupling spectrum central frequency $\omega_0$: \textit{on-resonance} for $\omega_0 \approx J$ and \textit{off-resonance} when $|\omega_0 - J| > \lambda$.
+Following known dephasing models \cite{paladino20141}, we showcase the off-resonance case by setting $\omega_0 \approx 0$, so that the coupling distribution has negligible overlap with $J$.
+In the presence of steady states (on-resonance case), we quantify the agreement between the state $\varrho$ obtained via master equation and the reduced state $\sigma$ stemming from the pseudomode method by means of the trace distance $\mathcal{T}(\hat{{\varrho}}, \hat{\sigma}) = \frac{1}{2} \text{Tr}[\sqrt{(\hat{{\varrho}} - \hat{\sigma})^{\dagger} (\hat{{\varrho}} - \hat{\sigma}) }]$ \cite{nielsen2010quantum}.